-We’d rather have Bank of America err on the side of caution, and this is no way meant to serve as a complain against them.
+We’d rather have Bank of America err on the side of caution, and this is no way meant to serve as a complaint against them.
 The problem that most people seem to face with such fraud alerts is that they aren’t sure if the 315 or 866 numbers are even real, and this article seeks to verify that those numbers are valid.
 If, however, the 315 number calls you and asks you for personal information, it could be spoofed.
 Typically the 315 number is only used to alert you to call the 866 number.

 June 2014 “New Debit Card”

 In June 2014, a large number of readers informed us that they were receiving calls from this number, notifying them that a new debit card was sent in the mail.
 We have confirmed with Bank of America that a number of new debit cards were issued recently and that customers would be called and notified.
 The message states:

 This is Bank of America with a very important message regarding your debit card.
 We were recently notified that information from some debit cards may have been compromised at a merchant or service provider.
 In order to help protect your account, we’ve sent you a new debit card with a new number and will be deactivating your old debit card.
 This call is to remind you to activate your new debit card immediately to avoid disruption in service.
 To activate your new debit card, please follow the instructions on the front of the debit card.
 If you have not received your debit card or have any questions, please call the back of your debit card.